actris/data-management-plan/DMP/initial-DMP.md

 * **Offline observations**: Measurement done on sample medium in which sample is collected.
 Sample analysis usually disconnected from sample collection in time and location.
 Sample handling is documented by a series of reports, leading to final data product.
 QA on sample handling (e.g. field blanks) and analysis (e.g. round-robin).
 Rapid delivery for data possible.

 ![ACTRIS In Situ Simplified Workflow](https://folk.nilu.no/~markus/20191001%20ACTRIS%20EBAS%20Data%20Flowchart%20simplified.png)
-Figure 7: Simplified workflow of the ACTRIS In Situ data centre unit, focussing on distribution of responsibilities and services to users. *to be updated and simplified*
+Figure 7: Simplified workflow of the ACTRIS In Situ data centre unit, focussing on distribution of responsibilities and services to users.

 If an offline analysis process has been sufficiently streamlined, it may be described by the online workflow.